Effort heuristic: Alternative theories

-Research directly examining and testing the effort heuristic is scarce, however there are other research areas that incorporated this construct and, in some way, manipulated its effects.
+Research directly examining and testing the effort heuristic is scarce; however, there are other research areas that incorporated this construct and, in some way, manipulated its effects.
 However, a key distinction between the study done by Kruger et al. and other research on the role of effort on judgment is that the former focused on other-generated effort rather than self-generated effort.

 Cognitive dissonance

 Effort justification

 Over half a century ago, social psychologist Leon Festinger developed the theory of cognitive dissonance.
 It asserts that inconsistencies among a person's beliefs, attitudes, or opinions produce psychological discomfort, leading people to rationalize their behavior or change their attitudes.
 One concept that stemmed from the dissonance theory is that of effort justification in which the subjective value of an outcome is directly related to the effort that went into obtaining it.
-When people suffer, work hard or make sacrifices, they will attempt to convince themselves that it is worthwhile.
-People tend to put the most value on goals or items which have required considerable effort to achieve.
+When people suffer, work hard, or make sacrifices, they will attempt to convince themselves that it is worthwhile.
+People tend to put the most value on goals or items that have required considerable effort to achieve.
 This is probably because cognitive dissonance would arise if great effort is made to achieve something that is subsequently evaluated negatively.

 Aronson and Mills (1959)

-Aronson and Mills conducted a study where college students underwent a "severe" or a "mild" initiation to join a discussion group.
+Aronson and Mills conducted a study in which college students underwent a "severe" or a "mild" initiation to join a discussion group.
 Subjects in the severe initiation group were required to read a sexually explicit passage out loud in front of the experimenter, whereas those in the mild initiation group read a less embarrassing passage.
 When subjects were asked to evaluate the discussion group, those in the severe initiation condition rated it higher than those in the mild initiation group.
 Aronson and Mills interpreted their result in terms of cognitive dissonance.
 According to Aronson and Mills, to resolve the dissonance produced by reading the embarrassing passage, subjects in the severe initiation group gave more value to the discussion group than did subjects in the mild initiation group.
 The more difficult the task, the greater the value given to sources of reinforcement that followed task completion.